Posted on November 11th, 2005

 and sure enough, it worked.
 So I copied the entire list, and pasted it into the Calculator window, and viola!
 I had my answer.
 For once, a nice surprise in a GUI!

-One Response to “Adding up a list of numbers using Calculator”
+2 thoughts on “Adding up a list of numbers using Calculator”

 1. Ian says: